ibm-cloud-docs/cloud-databases/howto-sat-loc.md

 ```
 {: pre}

 The output of the command will include the Cluster ID of the newly created Satellite service cluster.

-Use the Cluster ID as input parameter for `--service-cluster-id` in the following AWS Satellite location storage assignment command:
+Use the Cluster ID as an input parameter for `--service-cluster-id` in the following AWS Satellite location storage assignment command:
 ```
 ibmcloud sat storage assignment create  \\
     --name "ebs-assignment"  \\